 eSIM AT&T

 AT&T is one of the best telecommunications carriers in the USA and North America.
-You can get an eSIM with a plan from them for devices like iPhone XR, iPhone XS, iPhone XS Max, Samsung Galaxy S20, Samsung Galaxy S20+, Moto Razr, and more.
+You can get an eSIM with a plan from them for iPhone devices and Android devices like Samsung Galaxy S20, Samsung Galaxy S20+, S21, S22, S22+, S22 Ultra, S23, S23+, S23 ultra, Moto Razr, and more.

-With this company, you can have two voice and data plans on the same device.
-If your cellphone supported dual SIM.
+With this company, you can have two voice and data plans on the same device if your cellphone supports dual SIM.

 T-Mobile eSIM

-If you are a T-Mobile customer and want to use one of its eSIMs, you should know that currently, the iPhone XS and more recent iPhone models, the Pixel 3, the Samsung Galaxy Note20 series, the Samsung Galaxy S21 series, and the Motorola Razr 5G are compatible with T-Mobile’s eSIM.
+Suppose you are a T-Mobile customer and want to use one of its eSIMs.
+In that case, you should know that currently, the iPhone XS, more recent iPhone models, and the most recent Android devices like Samsung Galaxy phones, Google Pixel, Huawei, and the Motorola Razr are compatible with T-Mobile’s eSIM.

-On the other hand, if you are a T-Mobile Prepaid customer with an iPhone you should download and install the T-Mobile Prepaid eSIM app to activate an eSIM.
-But, if you are an Android user with a T-Mobile prepaid eSIM you can´t do this because the service is not available yet.
-So, you must follow a step-by-step guide that T-Mobile will provide you with.
+On the other hand, if you are a T-Mobile Prepaid customer with an iPhone, you should download and install the T-Mobile Prepaid eSIM app to activate an eSIM.

 eSIM with Verizon

-Some of the cellphones that are compatible with the Verizon eSIM are from Apple, Samsung, and Google Pixel.
+Some cellphones compatible with the Verizon eSIM are from Apple, Samsung, and Google Pixel.

 Vodafone eSIM